Hays homers to help Orioles to 5-2 win to sweep Astros | Federal News Network

 It’s the first time the Orioles have swept the Astros since June 17-19, 2008 in Baltimore and their first-ever sweep at Minute Maid Park.

+“We’re feeling good as a team these last three games,” starter Matt Harvey said.

-The Astros swept the Orioles in a three-game series last week where they outscored them 26-3 as part of an 11-game winning streak.
-Things were much different in this series where the Astros were done in by shaky pitching and an inability to capitalize with runners in scoring position.
+The Astros outscored the Orioles 26-3 in the sweep last week as part of an 11-game winning streak.
+The tables turned in this series where the Astros were done in by shaky pitching and an inability to capitalize with runners in scoring position.

+“I don’t think we played down to the competition,” manager Dusty Baker said.
+“They hit us all over the park and they’ve got some high-velocity (relievers).
+We weren’t playing down to anything.
+Teams get up for us.
+No excuse, they just beat us.”

 On Wednesday the Orioles jumped on rookie starter Luis Garcia (6-5) for four runs in the first inning.
 The tough start came after he entered the game having never given up more than three runs in a game in 20 MLB appearances.